Guide To Quality Marathon Training Plan

 Hill Training

 Hill training is a largely under-utilised but highly effective form of marathon training.
 While hill training is often championed by sprinters to improve their speed, it also has a number of benefits for experienced and budding marathon runners.
-Over the course of 26.2 miles you are almost certain to encounter some differing gradients so it’s important to practice hill running.
+Over the course of 26.2 miles, you are almost certain to encounter some differing gradients so it’s important to practice hill running.

 quality marathon training